Porsche 917 KH - 1971 Le Mans Winner - Martini Livery - Race Weathered

-We are thrilled to offer a special edition of race weathered Porsche 917Ks, as raced to victory at the 24 Hours of Le Mans in 1971.
-This unique edition of only 100 models will be meticulously hand-painted and detailed by our master model makers to show every detail of the race dirt and damage as the car drove to victory.
-Each of the 100 models will be accompanied by an archive quality Rainer Schlegelmilch Giclée print of the car mid-race, selected by Amalgam from the Motorsport Images collection.
+We are thrilled to offer a special edition of 22 race weathered Porsche 917s, as raced to victory at the 24 Hours of Le Mans in 1971.
+This unique edition of only 22 models has been meticulously hand-painted and detailed by our master model makers to show every detail of the race dirt and damage as the car drove to victory.
+Each of the 22 models will be accompanied by an archive quality Rainer Schlegelmilch Giclée print of the car in the latter stages of the race, selected by Amalgam from the Motorsport Images collection.

 Arguably one of the most iconic race cars in the history of motorsport, the Porsche 917’s conception stemmed from an unexpected change to Commission Sportive Internationale, then the independent competition arm of the FIA, sanctioning rules.
 After the 1967 race season, it was announced that all future prototype engines would be limited to 3.0 litres, in order to reduce the speeds generated at the fast endurance tracks, whilst also enticing manufacturers who were already building three-litre Formula One engines into endurance racing.
 Well aware that few manufacturers were up to the challenge immediately, the CSI also announced a new Group 4 sports car series, which allowed engine displacements of up to 5.0 litres, but required at least 25 units be produced for homologation.
 Porsche, already hard at work polishing its 3.0-litre race car, the 908, stunned the world when it unveiled a second prototype race car aimed at the Group 4 category: the 917.
 Despite the FIA’s doubts, Porsche presented the FIA with 25 units just three weeks after the 917’s debut at the Geneva Motor Show in March of 1969.